Federation Square

-Federation Square (colloquially Fed Square) is a venue for arts, culture and public events on the edge of the Melbourne central business district.
+Federation Square (marketed and colloquially known as Fed Square) is a venue for arts, culture and public events on the edge of the Melbourne central business district.
 It covers an area of 3.2 ha at the intersection of Flinders and Swanston Streets built above busy railway lines and across the road from Flinders Street station.
 It incorporates major cultural institutions such as the Ian Potter Centre, Australian Centre for the Moving Image (ACMI) and the Koorie Heritage Trust as well as cafes and bars in a series of buildings centred around a large paved square, and a glass walled atrium.

 History

 Background

 Melbourne's central city grid was originally designed without a central public square, long seen as a missing element.
-From the 1920s, there had been proposals to roof the railway yards on the south-east corner of Flinders and Swanston Streets for a public square, with more detailed proposals prepared in the 1950s and 1960s.
+From the 1920s there were proposals to roof the railway yards on the southeast corner of Flinders and Swanston Streets for a public square, with more detailed proposals prepared in the 1950s and 1960s.
 In the 1960s, the Melbourne City Council decided that the best place for the City Square was the corner of Swanston and Collins Streets, opposite the town hall.
-The first temporary square opened there in 1968, and a permanent version opened in 1981.
-It was, however, not considered a great success, and was redeveloped in the 1990s as a smaller, simpler space in front of a new large hotel.
+The first temporary square opened in 1968, and a permanent version opened in 1981.
+It was however not considered a great success, and was redeveloped in the 1990s as a smaller, simpler space in front of a new large hotel.

-Meanwhile, in the late 1960s, a small part of the railway yards, occupied by Princes Bridge railway station, had been partly roofed by the construction of the Princes Gate Towers, which became known as the Gas & Fuel Buildings after their major tenant, the Gas and Fuel Corporation.
-The project included a plaza on the corner, which was elevated above the street and little used.
+Meanwhile, in the late 1960s, a small part of the railway lines had been partly roofed by the construction of the Princes Gate Towers, colloquially known as the "Gas & Fuel Buildings" after their major tenant, the Gas and Fuel Corporation, over the old Princes Bridge station.
+This included a plaza on the corner, which was elevated above the street and little used.
 Between the plaza and Batman Avenue, which ran along the north bank of the Yarra River, were the extensive Jolimont Railway Yards, and the through train lines running into Flinders Street station under Swanston Street.

+In 1978 the idea of roofing the railyards was again proposed as part of a State Government competition for a landmark, asking for “an idea, a word, image or plan” to put Melbourne on the map.
+It drew 2300 entries, but no winner was declared.